 Additionally, it is a great idea to pad your deadlines a bit.
 Make sure that your set deadline is a day or two before the actual due date of the content.
 That leaves room for things to go wrong and will allow you time to put out fires without your boss demanding an explanation as to why your content is late.

 Deadlines help to push your content into aiding the overall mission of your content marketing.
-Sporadically pushing out blog posts won’t make you seem like a thought leader or build an audience never mind convincing someone to buy your product.
+Sporadically pushing out blog posts won’t make you a thought leader or capable of building an audience; never mind convincing someone to buy your product.

 For the Writer

-For example, a person might not volunteer to take on a new project at work, fearing how busy it might make them if they do.
-So they deny themselves of the opportunity to expand and grow their skillset because they were afraid of being busy.
+For example, a person might not volunteer to take on a new project at work, that they might be too busy as a result.
+They deny themselves the opportunity to expand and grow their skillset because they were afraid of being busy.

 Deadlines fix that.
 Especially external ones.
 Deadlines set by other people remove your ability to put something off forever, which I would argue is the reason many people end up not living a passionate life.
 And, as it turns out, quick decisions often end up being the right decisions.

 Apparently, according to this study, conducted in 2015, decisions made on the fly are better decisions.
 Really.
-When we are under extreme pressure to meet tight deadlines, instead of decreasing, our decision-making actually improves.
+When we are under extreme pressure to meet tight deadlines, instead of decreasing, our decision-making improves.
 We get better at decision-making.
-So it seems that external deadlines help overcome internal obstacles.
+It seems that external deadlines help overcome internal obstacles.

 Learn what works for you when you are setting deadlines for yourself or communicating your needs to the person setting the deadlines.
 I know that I get the most and highest quality work done in the morning and directly after lunch.
-In the morning because I’m fresh and things are relatively quiet and after lunch because I’m refreshed after eating lunch and being away from my computer screen for a while.
+In the morning I’m fresh and things are relatively quiet.
+After lunch, because I’m refreshed after eating lunch and being away from my computer screen for a while.

-Most people, while setting deadlines for themselves, will often pick overly optimistic deadlines because they do not consider the amount of time that it takes to break down a multifaceted task.
-For example, when you are writing a blog post, you need to break it down into article topic idea generation, research, planning, writing and editing.
-Figure out, in the worst case scenario, how long each part takes you and add it up to figure out how much time you need to get the post up and out.
+Most people, while setting deadlines for themselves, will pick overly optimistic deadlines because they do not consider the amount of time that it takes to break down a multifaceted task.
+For example, when you are writing a blog post, you need to break it down into article topic idea generation, research, planning, writing, and editing.
+Figure out, in the worst-case scenario, how long each part takes you and add it up to figure out how much time you need to get the post up and out.
 Then add some more time, just to be safe.

 Love them or hate them, deadlines are critical.
 They will make your content machine run smoother and make your content better and more effective than you could ever imagine.